Patricio Martínez García

 Patricio Martínez García (born March 17, 1948 Chihuahua, Chihuahua, Mexico) is a Mexican politician and member of the Institutional Revolutionary Party (PRI).
-Martínez served as the Governor of Chihuahua, in northern Mexico, from 1998 until 2004.
+Martínez served as the governor of Chihuahua from 1998 until 2004.

-Martinez was born in the city of Chihuahua, Mexico.
-He is married to Patricia Aguirre Rodríguez, and has four children - Patricia, Patricio, César Iván, and Elisa Ivonne.
+Martinez was born in the city of Chihuahua.
+He is married to Patricia Aguirre Rodríguez, and has four children: Patricia, Patricio, César Iván, and Elisa Ivonne.
 He graduated from the Monterrey Institute of Technology and Higher Education.

 He began working as a professor of accounting at the Autonomous University of Chihuahua in 1971.
 Martinez became the chairman of the Business Coordinating Council of Chihuahua in 1991.